KuraFire/glf-quartz/GLF Qz/people/supernova/bursts/A Story That Will Save Us.md

 (Develop That)

+`<which scene?>`
 You had a little portal there?

 My first essay:
 How I want to make the world a better place with my vision of love first

-She’s a Karen: Eiffel’s writing herself in her story
+Karen Eiffel’s writing herself into her own story.

-Dear billionaires: the plot is coming to you
+Dear Billionaires The Plot Is Coming To You

 STF: the two timelines segment
-I am really good at envisioning possible timelines that a lot of people would love
+I am really good at envisioning possible timelines that a lot of people would love.
+(This is airbending; I haven’t been doing it much at all lately, however.)

 Consent Puzzle: Solved!
 (For Now)
 (See image: my puzzle page, multi-dimensional storytelling)